 - Utilities: Reservoirs, water treatment plants, distribution systems

-These physical assets form the backbone of an organization's operational capabilities, ensuring efficiency and productivity across various sectors.
+These physical assets form the backbone of an organization's operational capabilities.
 Proper management and maintenance of these assets are crucial for sustaining business growth and achieving long-term success.

-Physical asset management manages an organization's physical assets to maximize their value and output while minimizing costs associated with owning and operating them.
+Physical asset management tools ultimately maximize the assets’ values and outputs while minimizing costs associated with owning and operating them.

 A successful physical asset management strategy aims to maintain an efficient upkeep through the entire asset lifecycle, ensuring that an organization's physical assets are: